 PSD Green Education Ukraine

-The training will facilitate knowledge transfer from the Dutch experience of introduction of the sustainable agriculture practices in the Netherlands.
+The training facilitated knowledge transfer from the Dutch experience of introduction of the sustainable agriculture practices in the Netherlands.
 To ensure compliance of the Ukrainian agricultural sector with today's challenges, it's essential for Ukrainian farmers, students from agricultural universities and consultants to learn how the transition toward more sustainable practices is possible.
+The success factors of the project were realized in a proper combination of deeper theory based on research projects with practical cased presented by foreign practicing and Ukrainian farmers.

 The overall purpose of the project

-The project will showcase the knowledge and expertise of the Dutch agrifood and horticulture sectors in promoting sustainable food systems and creating social and economic opportunities in Ukraine.
+The project presented the knowledge and expertise of the Dutch agrifood and horticulture sectors in promoting sustainable food systems and creating social and economic opportunities in Ukraine.

-In order to address the local needs, an expert group will be created with the teachers from Agricultural Universities (partners of AgroKebety and its coordinators) and local businesses that are members of UCAB.
-This expert group will study the cases of EU countries on sustainable agriculture and use them for the development of the “study course + models for Ukraine” which will further be incorporated into the curriculum of the local agricultural institutes.
+In order to address the local needs, an expert group was created with the teachers from Agricultural Universities (partners of AgroKebety and its coordinators) and local businesses that are members of UCAB.
+This expert group studied the cases of EU countries on sustainable agriculture and used them for the development of the “study course + models for Ukraine” which were further incorporated into the curriculum of the local agricultural institutes.

-Through communication with agricultural companies and farmers who are members of UCAB, the group of experts will elaborate the local case studies to include in the teaching materials.
-Finally, through introduction of the developed modules into the existing curricula at least 10 Ukrainian universities participating at the Agrokebety project, the project will provide to knowledge transfer capacity building in the field of sustainable agriculture in Ukraine and will fill in the gap between priorities of the recently adopted policy and business needs on the way to the integration to the European Union (EU).
+Through communication with agricultural companies and farmers who are members of UCAB, the group of experts elaborated the local case studies to include in the teaching materials.
+Finally, through introduction of the developed modules into the existing curricula at least 12 Ukrainian universities participating at the Agrokebety project, the project provided to knowledge transfer capacity building in the field of sustainable agriculture in Ukraine and filled in the gap between priorities of the recently adopted policy and business needs on the way to the integration to the European Union (EU).

 At the first stage Association UCAB and the Wageningen University and Research agreed the structure and content of the new course “Regenerative Agriculture” and made an announcement for students from 12 “green” universities in different regions of Ukraine, primarily learning agronomy and ecology at master programmes.